piranha/goreplace/README.md

 goreplace is a simple utility which can be used as replacement for grep + sed combination in one of most popular cases - find files, which contain something, possibly replace this with something else.
+Main points:

+ - Uses `.hgignore`/`.gitignore` to skip files
+ - Skips binaries
+ - Familiar PCRE-like regexp syntax
+ - Can perform replacements
+ - Fast

 ## Why